-If you’re interested in trying out everything from Stave Dancing to Bollywood, you can find all the dance workshops listed below at the St Mary’s Catholic Church on Kings Road West.
+If you’re interested in trying out everything from Stave Dancing to Bollywood, you can find all the dance workshops listed below at the Catholic Hall, Rempstone Road.

 If you have a festival wristband, entry to all the workshops is completely free of charge.
 Go to the tickets page for more information on how to buy the wristbands.

 Alternatively, without a wristband, it is £2 for adults and £1 for children (under 15).

 9.30 – 10.15 – Stave dancing with Fleur de Lys

 Fleur de Lys Ladies Side was formed in 1970’s and Roy Dommett taught them Stave dances which evolved from the traditions of the Friendly Society Annual Club Walks.

 Come and have a go at learning a fun and elegant Stave dance, no experience necessary and Staves will be provided.
 Wear soft comfortable shoes.

 10.30 – 11.30 – Circle Dancing with Janet Mason